yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br>

-  - 10 Sep 2025 - An Interactive, Foundation-Model-Empowered Video Annotation Interface for Constructing a Challenging Video Object Segmentation Dataset
+  - 10 Sep 2025 - An Interactive, Foundation-Model-Empowered Video Annotation Interface for Constructing a Challenging Video Object Segmentation Dataset, one of the supervisors - Siyuan Li - cvl

 <br>